forthright/vile/doc/index.md

 Just replace the upstream install with the `master` branch.

-Note: There is a lot of overlap with current syntax checkers that do the same, and in many ways, faster, so be sure check them out too.
+Note: There is a lot of overlap with current syntax checkers that already exist.
+For the most part they are faster (ex: hlint), so check those out first.

 Current syntax checkers: